rberenguel/la-paradeta/projects.md

 [Github](https://github.com/rberenguel/srp)
 [Play](https://mostlymaths.net/srp)

 A 3D snake game.
 Should work on mobile, but it is not easy.
+The controls make most sense on mobile due to the color coding they have.
+Try!

 #browser
 #pwa